PSchwahn/LLBounds/README.md

     lie.eval("maxobjects 999999")

-Sometimes a higher value is needed.
+Sometimes an even higher value is needed.
 However, this may lead to longer computation times.

 ### Hash table overflow